 Every chemistry lab, whether academic or professional, contains a lot of equipment, and, in most, you would find a stainless steel Buchner funnel.

-The Buchner funnel is named after industrial chemist.
+The Buchner funnel is named after an industrial chemist.
 Ernst Buchner, and was invented in 1888.
 In general, is used as a filtration device to remove unwanted moisture from solids.

 How Does A Buchner Funnel Works?